Bill Murray: Personal life

 Being very detached from the Hollywood scene, Murray does not have an agent or manager and reportedly only fields offers for scripts and roles using a personal telephone number with a voice mailbox that he checks infrequently.
-This practice has the downside of sometimes preventing him from taking parts in films such as Who Framed Roger Rabbit, Monsters, Inc., The Squid and the Whale, Charlie and the Chocolate Factory, and Little Miss Sunshine.
+This practice has reportedly prevented him from participating in films such as Who Framed Roger Rabbit, Monsters, Inc., The Squid and the Whale, Charlie and the Chocolate Factory, and Little Miss Sunshine.
 When asked about this practice, however, Murray seemed content with his inaccessibility, stating, "It's not that hard.
-If you have a good script that's what gets you involved.
+If you have a good script, that's what gets you involved.
 People say they can't find me.
 Well, if you can write a good script, that's a lot harder than finding someone.
 I don't worry about it; it's not my problem."

 Murray has homes in Los Angeles; Rancho Santa Fe, California; Martha's Vineyard, Massachusetts; Charleston, South Carolina; and Palisades, New York.
-Between 2008 and 2013, Murray maintained a residence in the Greenwich Village neighborhood of Lower Manhattan.
+Between 2008 and 2013, Murray maintained a residence in the Lower Manhattan neighborhood of Greenwich Village.

 In 2007, Murray was pulled over by Swedish police on suspicion of driving a golf cart under the influence of alcohol.

+Murray has experienced symptoms of depression.
+He has claimed that art and music have helped ease past depressive episodes.

 He is a student of the teachings of G.I.
 Gurdjieff.

+Murray is the godfather to Wes Anderson's daughter, Freya.

 Marriages and children

 During the filming of Stripes, Murray married Margaret Kelly on January 25, 1981.
 Later, they remarried in Chicago for their families.
-Margaret gave birth to two sons, Homer and Luke.
+Margaret gave birth to two sons, including Luke.
 Following Murray's affair with Jennifer Butler, the couple divorced in 1996.

 In 1997, he married Butler.
-Together, they have four sons: Caleb, Jackson, Cooper, and Lincoln.
+Together, they have four sons.
 Butler filed for divorce on May 12, 2008, accusing Murray of domestic violence, infidelity, and addictions to sex, marijuana, and alcohol.
 Their divorce was finalized on June 13, 2008.

 Butler died on January 19, 2021.